-Mass horse graves on the steppes as Kazakhstan battered by one of worst droughts in living memory
+Horse graves on the steppes as Kazakhstan battered by one of worst droughts in living memory

 Kazakhstan, a major wheat producer, has “suffered reduced crop yields from drought and fires” in recent years, according to the World Health Organization.
 The United Nations has said that nearly 75 percent of the country, known for its arid steppes and deserts, is at risk of ecological destabilization because of climate change.

-In the country’s western Mangistau Province, civic activist Zhanibek Kozhyk told Radio Free Europe last month that older people in the area have never experienced anything like the current drought.
+In the country’s western Mangistau province, civic activist Zhanibek Kozhyk told Radio Free Europe last month that older people in the area have never experienced anything like the current drought.
 Thousands of animals are believed to have died in that area.

 Mangistau is primarily desert, but herding is possible in some areas.
-Kozhyk said some farmers resorted to feeding their animals torn up cardboard soaked in water, as grass dried up and hay and grain prices soared amid worsening conditions.
+Kozhyk said some farmers resorted to feeding their animals torn-up cardboard soaked in water, as grass dried up and hay and grain prices soared amid worsening conditions.

 Last month, the national government imposed a six-month ban on exports of fodder and grain for animal food so that supplies could be redirected to Kazakh farmers.
 The Mangistau, Kyzylorda and Turkestan provinces in the country’s south and west are among the worst-affected regions, according to aid groups.

 Dozens of wild horses died during an extreme heat wave in Australia’s outback in January 2019.
-Rangers found the dead and dying animals in a dried-up waterhole, the BBC reported.
-More than 20,000 fruit bats died the previous year as temperatures soared above 107 degrees for weeks on end — well above average even for the typically hot Australian summer, according to the country’s weather bureau.
+Rangers found the dead and dying animals in a dried-up water hole, the BBC reported.
+More than 20,000 fruit bats died a few months earlier as temperatures soared above 107 degrees.
+Temperatures that summer were well above average even for the typically hot country, with weeks-long heat waves across much of Australia, according to the country’s weather bureau.

 Read more: